adelphi-ed-tech/au-courses/courses/intro-to-programming.md

       run due to syntax errors or runtime errors
 3. **Risk Taking** (_4 points_)\
    How "adventurous" is this code?
 Does the student show that they move beyond the template given to them?
-Do they incorporate ideas from other projects into this?
 Is there evidence they read online docs or the course text to learn addition techniques to approach the problem?

-     - 4 points: in several places, the program use advanced features such as optional functional parameters, list comprehensions, advanced sorting techniques, or string formatting functions; libraries are imported to improve code performance and clarity; content.py functions are modified and improved by the student
+     - 4 points: in several places, the program use advanced features such as optional functional parameters, list comprehensions, advanced sorting techniques, object oriented programming, or string formatting functions; libraries are imported to improve code performance and clarity; content.py functions are modified and improved by the student
     -  3 points: some core changes are made to content.py, other advanced